· 7 min read

 Success rate: ~30% of Phase 2 trials show enough promise to move to Phase 3

-Response rates: Vary widely (10-70% of participants might have tumor response)
+Response rates: Vary widely (10 to 70% of participants might have tumor response)

 Consider Phase 2 if: